retarduser404/retarduser404/README.md

-### About Me:
+### 💫About Me:

-- Self-taught and hungry to break & build
+🧠 Self-taught and hungry to break & build
-- Full-Stack web-developer
+🎯Full-Stack web-developer
-- Hackerrank grinder | tech enthusiast
+🛡️Hackerrank grinder | tech enthusiast
-- Blending AI + Web3 | Automating the grind
+🤖Blending AI + Web3 | Automating the grind
-- Code, chaos, and curiosity — that's the stack
+⚡ Code, chaos, and curiosity — that's the stack

-### Socials:
+### 🌐Socials:

 [LinkedIn](https://www.linkedin.com/in/kartik-pathak-379959269/)